ice-stuff/ice-docs/ExperimentFiles.md

-# Writting experiments
+# Writing experiments

-An experiment is a Python file that exposes, in its main namespace, two types of
-functions: _tasks_ and _runners_. iCE provides with some annotations to let user define the type of a function.
+An experiment is a Python file that exposes, in its main namespace, two types of functions: _tasks_ and _runners_. iCE provides with some annotations to let user define the type of a function.

 The experiment files call the [Fabric](http://www.fabfile.org/) API.
 The Fabric API can enable experiment functions to:

 * Transfer files between instance and host
 * Execute local or remote shell commands
 * _For runners_ Run tasks

 iCE from Fabric's perspective is just a tool to facilitate the execution of Fabric tasks for cloud experiments.
-Hence, the reader is encouraged to read through the excelent [Fabric docs](http://docs.fabfile.org) for more information on how to use the Fabric APIs.
+Hence, the reader is encouraged to read through the excellent [Fabric docs](http://docs.fabfile.org) for more information on how to use the Fabric APIs.

 ## Task

 A task is a function that runs for each host (instance) of the experiment.
 It receives the list of hostnames as the first argument and can have additional, arbitrary, arguments.

 Following example shows how to print the hostname of the instance the task will